 Pfc.
 Kenneth G. Andres of Belleville, Ill. was relaxing on the ground near Co.
-L CP day-dreaming of home and other pleasant things when he felt the presence of common standing over him. when he left the presence of soemone standing over him.
+L CP day-dreaming of home and other pleasant things when he felt the presence of common standing over him soemone standing over him.
 He looked up to meet the eyes of his brother, Capt.
 Eugene R. Andres, MAC, of the 42nd Field Hospital.
-Astonished at this unexpected visit, Andres rose to his feet and just then, up walked his brother-in-law, Capt.
+Aston'shed at this unexpected visit, Andres rose to his feet and just then, up walked his brother-in-law, Capt.
 Howard Burgard of the Ninth Air Force - another unexpected guest.